Bayesian Optimization by Kernel Regression and Density-based Exploration: The BOKE method

 \subsection{Computational complexity}

-This section analyzes the computational complexity of the BOKE and BOKE+ algorithms, with comparisons to the UCB-based baselines GP-UCB and KR-UCB.
-For details on these baseline methods, see Appendix~\ref{appx:supplementary algorithm details}.
-At the $t$-th iteration of Bayesian optimization, the computational cost comprises two components: \textit{update} and \textit{inference}.
-The \textit{update} phase includes computations that can be preprocessed during dataset fitting, whereas the \textit{inference} phase involves the computations necessary for evaluating the acquisition function.
+This section analyzes the computational time complexity of the proposed BOKE framework.
+Since the modified BOKE+ algorithm shares the same asymptotic complexity, our analysis focuses on the base BOKE procedure.
+We first compare BOKE against the UCB-based baselines GP-UCB and KR-UCB (see \cref{app:extended background}) before discussing scalable GP-BO variants.
+At the $t$-th iteration, the computational cost of BO comprises an iteration-level \textit{fitting} phase and a per-query \textit{prediction} phase.
+The fitting phase encompasses updating the surrogate model and performing any necessary preprocessing steps, whereas the prediction phase evaluates the acquisition function at a candidate query point.

-For the \textit{update} phase, BOKE requires no update as its weights are computed directly from the kernel, resulting in a complexity of $\bigO(1)$.
-In contrast, KR-UCB incurs a complexity of $\bigO(t^2)$ due to the need to allocate the best arm among all $t$ trials.
-GP-UCB, requiring Cholesky decomposition of the kernel matrix, has the highest update cost of $\bigO(t^3)$.
-Regarding the \textit{inference}, both BOKE and KR-UCB share the same computational burden, with a complexity of $\bigO(t)$ arising from the weighted averaging in kernel smoothing.
-For GP-UCB, each inference requires solving a triangular system, resulting in a time complexity of $\bigO(t^2)$.
+Focusing first on exact methods, GP-UCB requires computing a Cholesky decomposition for fitting (an $\bigO(t^3)$ cost) and solving a triangular system for prediction (an $\bigO(t^2)$ cost per query; see \cref{app:GP-UCB}).
+KR-UCB incurs an $\bigO(t^2)$ fitting cost to identify the historically most optimistic arm (see \cref{app:KR-UCB}) and requires $\bigO(t)$ operations per query for prediction.
+In contrast, BOKE sidesteps explicit model training, yielding an $\bigO(1)$ fitting complexity, while its prediction cost remains strictly $\bigO(t)$ per query due to the explicit weighted averaging over historical observations.

-Let $T$ denote the total number of iterations (or budget) of the algorithm, and $m$ denote the number of evaluations required to maximize the acquisition function at each iteration.
-BOKE achieves a total computational complexity of $\bigO(mT^2)$.
-KR-UCB has a total complexity of $\bigO(T^3+mT^2)$, while GP-UCB incurs the highest computational cost of $\bigO(T^4+mT^3)$.
-A summary of the computational complexity of the aforementioned algorithms is provided in \cref{tab:computational complexity}.
+To bypass the $\bigO(t^3)$ bottleneck, scalable GP-BO variants employ either global (e.g., inducing points \cite{titsias2009variational,hensman2015mcmc}, Fourier features \cite{mutny2018efficient}, Vecchia approximations \cite{jimenez2023scalable}) or local (e.g., aggregating local experts \cite{tautvaivsas2024scalable}) approximations.
+Assuming a bounded number of inducing points or a bounded local expert size, these paradigms reduce the fitting complexity to $\bigO(t)$, while the prediction complexity per query is reduced to either $\bigO(1)$ or $\bigO(t)$, depending on the specific approximation scheme.
+However, these approximations incur additional constant-factor overheads and rely on structural approximations to the GP posterior, whether through global distillation or through partitioning and aggregation, that can compromise the calibration of predictive uncertainty or introduce other limitations in model capability \cite{liu2020gaussian}.
+BOKE avoids these structural approximations entirely.
+Furthermore, due to the spatial locality of the kernel, BOKE can be directly accelerated using tree-based data structures, as discussed in \cref{sec:conclusions}.